kylezoa/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-  * Develop pre-processing and machine learning analysis pipeline for drought injury classification in turfgrass with multispectral images
+*	Develop pre-processing and machine learning pipeline for drought injury classification in turfgrass with multispectral images
-  * Create an interactive, automated toolset to manage raster and vector manipulations using rasterio, geopandas, and Python
+* Create an assisted, automated program to process aerial photogrammetry point cloud data for orchards, returning segmented tree shapes and geometry features
-  * Plan and conduct small, unmanned aerial vehicle flights for LiDAR data collection of orchards
+*	Plan and conduct small unmanned aerial vehicle flights for LiDAR and hyperspectral image collection in orchards
-  * Write ArcGIS tutorials for lab use covering concepts in raster calculations, shapefile overlays, and georectification
+*	Write and present GIS tutorials for undergraduate students covering concepts in raster calculations, shape overlays, data management

   """

 [[experience]]